YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

 Using Your Addon
 ################

 The addon in `Example Addon`_ registered the plugin ``addon-ac-cheese`` and made its constructor available through the namespace ``cheese``.
+This namespace must match the first part of the addon file name, so the addon file name is ``cheese.common.js``.

-The addons are not automatically added to the ActionContext, but to access an addon, your controller needs to add the YUI plugin name to the ``requires`` array.
+Addons are not automatically added to the ActionContext, so to access an addon, your controller needs to add the YUI plugin name to the ``requires`` array.
 The YUI plugin name is the string passed to ``YUI.add`` in the addon.
-To invoke the addon methods, call the methods from the namespace defined in the ``prototype`` property of the addon's constructor.
-In our addon, we defined the namespace ``cheese`` (``"namespace": "cheese"``).
+To invoke the addon methods, you use the Action Context object (``ac``) with the addon namespace: ``ac.cheese.{addon_method}``

 .. code-block:: javascript

    YUI.add('Foo', function(Y, NAME) {
      Y.namespace('mojito.controllers')[NAME] = {
        index: function(ac) {
-         // Use the type 'cheese' and then the
+         // Use the namespace defined by the
+         // addon file name ('cheese') with
          // the addon function 'cheesify'
          var cheesy = ac.cheese.cheesify({
            food: "nachos",